operate-first/sre/process/incident_management.md

 Only now can you continue debugging while describing the problem to people joining the bridge.

 #### 10 Minutes Later
-**If** 10 minutes after your announcement to slack your **region lead or manager haven’t joined** the bridge and you haven't managed to recover the service:
+**If** 10 minutes after your announcement your **region lead or manager haven’t joined** the bridge and you haven't managed to recover the service:
 * halt any further technical work
 * **pick an Incident Commander** from among the SREs present.